StephHjar/goodgames-drf-api/README.md

 - The default profile image is from [Code Institute](https://codeinstitute.net/ie/)'s Django REST Framework walkthrough.
 - The default game image is from [Clipartmax](https://www.clipartmax.com/middle/m2i8N4Z5N4i8m2A0_file-game-controller-icon-transparent/).
+- Game images and descriptions are from [IMDb](https://www.imdb.com/).

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!